epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

 main = putStrLn $ fromMaybe "Nothing" greetingStr
 {% endhighlight %}

-We can rewrite in action above into vanilla monadic code without <code>do</code>:
+We can desugar the action above into vanilla monadic code without <code>do</code>:

 {% highlight haskell %}